 I suppose, at the end of the day, you could sum up The Mean One in two words: “unrealized potential.”
 There’s a good movie in there; it has all of the pieces to become a cult classic.
 But between the cheap-looking visuals, the lackluster writing, the inconsistent tone, and the bizarre fact that a room full of maybe a dozen drunk dudebros didn’t even try to defend themselves against a single green furry all lead to The Mean One being a bit of a disappointment.
 You can say that my heart is three sizes too small if you like, but to me, The Mean One is an underwhelming final product that could have been much more.

-The Mean One will be released in US theaters on December 9, 2022.
+The Mean One will be released on digital platforms on October 3, 2023.